 What causes weight gain? (and it can be more than eating)

+It can be incredibly frustrating when the number on your scale doesn't reflect your healthy lifestyle.
+While weight gain can definitely be caused by eating more calories than you are burning off, there are a number of other factors that may be coming into play.
 Eating a balanced diet is a key component of women's nutrition, so read on to find out what other elements could be derailing your efforts to maintain a healthy weight.

 Drinking enough water is crucial to your weight maintenance efforts.
 When your body is properly hydrated, it is much easier for your digestive system to process the nutrients you are eating and get them to where they need to be in your body.
 On the contrary, not drinking enough water can cause your body to retain excess water from the foods you eat, resulting in a higher weight.
 Not only that but being dehydrated can also trick your body into thinking it is hungry, even when it is really just thirsty, resulting in you eating more than you would if you were properly hydrated.